 - Do the math.
 Between multivitamins, supplements, antacids and your morning yogurt, your daily calcium intake can add up faster than you realize.
 Pay attention to how much you’re really consuming.

-- Schedule a check-up.
-Most physicians check calcium levels during routine blood tests that you get in an annual exam.
-It’s one more reason to check in with your doctor on the regular.
+This is also why scheduling a regular check-up is important.
+Most physicians check calcium and vitamin D levels during routine blood tests that you get in an annual exam.

 There’s no denying the importance of calcium to our health and well-being.
 It’s one of the first minerals we learn about growing up because it helps us grow up.
 For many of us, calcium supplementation is an important tool in our quest to get and stay “big and strong.”